 Bearded dragons developed this method to keep themselves hydrated in their native environment (dry, arid, deserts).
 So, rather than urinating liquids, which causes them to lose valuable water, they excrete urates.

 It’s essential to keep your tank clean to avoid unpleasant odors.
-The majority of bearded dragon owners who claim that their bearded dragons “smell” don’t have well-kept enclosures.
+The majority of bearded dragon owners claim that their bearded dragons “smell” doesn’t have well-kept enclosures.
 If your dragon’s feces has a very foul odor, you should have it tested for parasites by your veterinarian.

 You haven’t cleaned it properly: